USAFA-ECE/ece281-book/book/ICE/ICE4.md

 *finite state machines* and greatly expands your ability to implement useful designs.

-In order to accomplish this, we will expand our use of processes.
+In order to accomplish this, we will expand our use of processes in VHDL.

 ### Objectives